shocknet/PWA/README.md

 npm start
 ```

-To work properly, Lightning.Page should be served with an SSL certificate.
+To work properly, this PWA should be served with an SSL certificate.

 #### Contributions: